 Setting You Up for Success

-A thoughtful approach to rolling out, training, and organizing resources is necessary in a communications partner.
-If you’re not comfortable taking the baton from them as your project concludes, you might not finish the race.
-During your vetting process, ask your candidates for specifics about their approach to documentation and training.
-And if your organization needs something specific to be successful, don’t be afraid to ask for it.
+You want your communications partner to have a thoughtful approach to rolling out, training, and organizing resources.
+If you’re not comfortable taking the baton when your project concludes, you might not finish the race.
+During your vetting process, ask your candidates about their approach to documentation and training.
+If your organization needs something specific to be successful, don’t be afraid to ask for it.

-If you’re ready to embark on a branding and marketing collaboration, a candid, detailed conversation about each candidate’s approach, and how that approach fits your needs, will provide you with the confidence necessary to choose the right partner.
-After all, the goal is to make your busy life as a communications pro a little easier, not more complicated.
+If you’re ready to embark on a brand building project, a candid conversation about each partner’s approach will give you the insight you need to make the right choice.
+After all, their goal should be to make your life easier, not more complicated.